 - MA Library & Information Science, San Jose State University

 - BA in Spanish & Portuguese Literatures, San Jose State University

 More about me

-I also do relief and letterpress printing and belong to one of the few remaining traditional printers' clubs left in the US, with printed ephemera being archived at the California Historical Society, The Huntington Library, The Book Club of California, and a few universities, including Stanford University, UC Berkeley, UC Los Angeles and the San Francisco Public Library.
+I am a letterpress printer and an active member of the Moxon Chappel, which is one of the few remaining traditional printers' clubs in the US who create printed ephemera currently being archived at the California Historical Society, The Huntington Library, The Book Club of California, the San Francisco Public Library, and a few universities, including Stanford University, UC Berkeley, and UC Los Angeles.

 Through volunteerism, I am able to collaborate in several projects around the Bay Area benefitting various communities in the Peninsula — including my own— where I have been a councilman for the North Fair Oaks Council since 2015 representing the community and advocating to improve residents quality of life.
 I am also the founder and President of the North Fair Oaks Community Alliance, currently doing work on the environment and climate change readiness projects in collaboration with the Stanford Future Bay Initiative, the County of San Mateo, and a few nonprofit organizations.

 Among other things, I am also a founding participant of the Stanford-Puente-Pescadero project with the Stanford School of Education providing interpretation teams for immigrants during parent-teacher conferences in the rural town of Pescadero, California.
 I have participated with and assisted San Francisco’s oldest bilingual newspaper, El Tecolote, with archival and digitization consultation and writing a few articles.
 And I am a member of a traditional Mexican music coalition with members from all over the Bay Area that support activism and communities through cultural events.